Terrier-Tech/DBoard/README.md

 https://terrier-tech.github.io/DBoard/

-Everything is done client-side, so there's no need to create an account or store you information with a third party.
+**Everything is done client-side**, so there's no need to create an account or store your information with a third party.
+Documents can be saved to your browser's local storage or downloaded as SVG images with embedded metadata allowing them to be loaded and edited later.

+Current features:

+* Drag/drop placement of entites
+* Keyboard-focused entry of attributes and their types
+* A snap grid system and guides for easy layout and alignment
+* Full undo/redo support
+* Select from a palette of entity colors

 ## Running on localhost